vanadium-archive/mojo.syncbase/README.md

     # NOTE: This step also takes about 10 min.
 Furthermore, the script uses
     # 'sudo', so you will need to enter your password.
+    $ cd src && ./build/install-build-deps.sh

+    # Or, to include Android deps as well:
     $ cd src && ./build/install-build-deps-android.sh

 ## Update Mojo and compile resources